The durability of concrete is defined as the power to withstand weathering, chemical attack, friction, or other technique of degradation.

 2. Internal causes:

-- Changes in volume due to differences in aggregates and thermal properties of cement paste.
+- Body: Frost action & changes in volume due to differences in aggregates and thermal properties of cement paste.

 - Alkali aggregate reactions: There are various reactions i.e. alkali-silica reaction, alkali silicate reaction, alkali carbonate reaction & corrosion of steel.